josh-lambda/fencing-tester/JOURNAL.md

 ### Implementation of hit detection

 Hit detection will be implemented with a single 3 pin connector attached to the body wire and weapon.
 By raising pin 2 to high and connecting pins 1 & 3 to input ports on the microcontroller, it is possible to check which circuits are complete and thus register a hit in testing.
 In order to have this adapt to the different weapons, a weapon select button will be required to change the logic between foil, eppe, and sabre.

+In order to correctly identify target/vs off target for foil and eppe, it will be necessary to include a metal tab that simulates the connection to the lame.

+### Implementation of resistance checking

+Resistance checking is a key feature in troubleshooting.
+However, implementing it with minimal components is challenging.
+Because of this, I have decided to limit resistance checking to just the body wire.
+I believe this is reasonable to prevent score creep and because these are the most commonly troubleshooted components.
+Since this gives us a very small range of resistance, it will be simple to include a voltage divider that compares if the wire is over the set legal resistance value with a comparison resistor.
+Having a small range of resistances that are being tested also removes the key issue of using a voltage divider which is that they get increasingly inaccurate as you move away from the known comparison value.

 **Total time spent: 2h**